rtCamp/wordpress-skeleton/README.md

 ```

 2. Update `hosts.yml`
     1. Update branch blocks with required branches and corresponding server details.
+Only the branches specified in `hosts.yml` will be deployed, rest will be filtered out.
     2. Update `ci_script_options` as per project needs.
         1. Setting `vip: true` will enable cloning of mu-plugins.
         2. `wp-version` can be set to `latest` for latest released version.
 Or it can be pinned to a specified by setting a value like: `5.0.3`.